-Students who have studied Arabic, Chinese, or Japanese prior to coming to Mount Holyoke are encouragd to consult with an appropriate professor of Asian Studies for advice on placement in correct course levels.
+Students who have studied Arabic, Chinese, or Japanese prior to coming to Mount Holyoke are encouraged to consult with an appropriate professor of Asian Studies for advice on placement in correct course levels.

 Students interested in studying French must take the placement exam, even if they have never before studied French.

-Students who wish to study German must complete a language proficiency questionnaire and placement exam.
-Students with no previous knowledge of German may enroll in German 101 or German 103.
+Students who wish to study German must complete the German Studies Placement Exam.
+Students with no previous knowledge of German may enroll in German 101.

-Students interested in placement in the appropriate Greek language course should contact Paula Debnar, professor of classics.
+Students interested in placement in the appropriate Greek language course should contact Geoff Sumi, professor of classics.

-Students hoping to begin their Italian studies at a level higher than 101-102 should contact Ombretta Frau, associate professor of Italian.
+Students hoping to begin their Italian studies at a level higher than 101-102 should contact Ombretta Frau.

-Students interested in enrolling in Latin 201 or above must take the Latin placement exam.
+Students interested in enrolling in Latin 201 or above should contact Geoff Sumi about placement.

 Russian and Eurasian Studies